Disclosure: Friends Over 50 participates in affiliate programs, meaning I may earn a commission at no extra cost to you. Learn more.

 Have you ever met a stranger at an event and felt an instant bond?
 The conversation moves quickly without being loud or animated.
 One idea leads to another.
 You reference patterns.
 She picks up the thread without explanation.
 You go deeper without effort.
 There’s no awkward recalibration.
 You don’t soften your curiosity or simplify your questions.
 You leave thinking, That felt like connection.

 That difference isn’t chemistry.
-It’s wiring.
+It’s how connection forms in adult friendships.

 Some women bond through shared activity.
 Others bond through shared meaning.